 #3 Detoxifies the Liver.
 That high fiber along with the antioxidants increases bile production which helps expel toxins before they reach the liver.

 In addition, that ursolic acid in the skin was used in another study which was shown to reduce the risk of liver disease.
 Again this study was only performed on mice but the fat mice that were fed the green apples did not suffer from fatty liver disease like their other fat friends.
 Remember not to remove the skin since that is where all the good stuff is.
+With being said, you want to make sure you are only buying organic apples.
+Commercially grown apples are HEAVILY sprayed with pesticides.
+If you can grow your own, well, that is even better.
+Yes, you can grow them without pesticides.
+Here is a very informative article with guidance on just how you can do it.
+Apple Tree Care Guide.

 #4 Increases Bone Strength.
 There is a strong correlation between liver health and osteoporosis.
 So the effect on the liver will also provide benefit to your bones.